 Within a day, our weeds had turned brown and dried out.
 After a couple weeks, we were still left with these nuisances.
 Not only were the old ones present and decaying, but some new ones began to sprout.

 These weeds were more than just an initial eye sore.
 Quite frankly, they were a burden.
 Nevertheless, I dedicated more of my hours to continue with this painstaking task.

 I began to weed, again, one day after a rainfall.
 Since the ground was softened by the rain, it was easier to remove the weeds.
-I wished I had known that sooner!
-Then, I felt that it wasn’t so bad after all.
+Oh, how I wished I had known that sooner!
+I soon felt relief and realized it wasn’t so bad after all.
 The more time I spent, I felt at peace being in solitude.
 While soaking up the rays of the sun and breathing in the fresh air, I felt a renewing.

 There’s an interesting correlation between these weeds and the sin in my heart.
 I am tempted, by the enemy, many times in every given day (1 Peter 5:8).
 Each time I succumb to Satan’s temptations, a new weed of sin sprouts.
 Remember, it is sin to know what you ought to do and then not do it.- James 4:17 (NLT).
 And, each time I try to deal with my own sin or justify it, I’m left with the present, decaying weeds of sin.
 For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God— not by works, so that no one can boast.- Ephesians 2:8-9 (NIV).

 When sins make their way to the outward surface, they are viewed as an eye sore to others.
 For all that is secret will eventually be brought into the open, and everything that is concealed will be brought to light and made known to all.- Luke 8:17 (NLT).
 But, more than that they are a burden to my heart.